Do you want to travel from San Diego to San Francisco? Find here the best travel options from San Diego to San Francisco, USA.

 2. San Diego to San Francisco Drive by car

 The distance between San Diego and San Francisco is nearly 500 miles.
-So, if you are lucky enough to find no traffic jams, then it will take you around 8.5 hours to get there.
+So, if you are lucky enough to find no traffic jams, it will take you around 8.5 hours to get there.

 The California freeways have so many options to travel between San Diego and Los Angeles that it would take you the same time to select a route as it would take to drive it.
 I’ve made this trip many times and can help you narrow down the options to just a couple.

 If you want to travel this long journey from San Diego in one day, you have to reach Los Angeles as fast as you can.